Lyellr88/MARM-Protocol/README.md

 - /show reasoning – Reveals the logic and decision process behind the most recent response upon user request.

 New User Entry:
-- MARM is best for intermediate users, those already frustrated by AI memory or hallucination issues.
+- MARM is built for all users, from beginners to advanced.
+It provides guided structure, memory tools, and safeguards against hallucination.

 Session Continuity Caveat:
 - MARM is bound to the current chat session.
 If the conversation thread changes, users may need to restate context.